alfa7158/HW_Week1_Day4_StringsAndNumbers/README.md

 # HW_Week1_Day4_StringsAndNumbers 😃
 ---
-The HomeWork has three components:
+The Home Work has three components to be delievered before 9AM:
 - Null safety.
 - Strings.
 - Numbers.